parislettau/trocadero/site/plugins/static-site-generator/README.md

 - Dynamic routes (unless when called by custom route - click [here](#custom-routes) for more information)
 - Query parameters (unless processed by javascript)
 - Redirections / `die` or `exit` in the code (this also affects the compatibility with some other plugins)
+- Kirby paginations (only manual paginations via custom routes)
 - Directly opening the html files in the browser with the file protocol (absolute base url `/`)
+- Compatibility with other plugins that work with the `file::version` and `file::url` components

 ## How to use it